 Our dig once philosophy means that all connectivity needs are put in place from day one, at the same time as we deliver fiber to businesses and residents.
-This avarantees that residents will enjoy a future-proofed infrastructure that enables the services and initiatives of a smart city, with minimal disruption in the construction phase.
+This guarantees that residents will enjoy a future-proofed infrastructure that enables the services and initiatives of a smart city, such as 4G/5G, dedicated private networks, e-health and remote learning.
+All these services will run on a single infrastructure, meaning you only need have one fiber optic network built in your city.